Triple P – Positive Parenting Program® - Level 2 Selected Seminar Series (Selected Seminars Triple P)

 Program Overview

 Selected Seminars Triple P is one of the interventions within the Triple P - Positive Parenting Program® System (System Triple P) which is designed to help parents learn strategies to promote social competence and self-regulation in children as well as decrease problem behavior.
-It involves a series of positive parenting presentations designed to reach a parent audience of any size.
+It involves a series of positive parenting presentations designed to reach a large group of parents (20 to 200).
 The seminars address common parenting problems and provide parents with suggestions to try at home.
 Parents are taught how to use positive parenting to encourage children to learn the skills and competencies they need to promote their health, development, and well-being.
-There are three seminar topics with each taking around 90 minutes to present, plus 30 minutes for question time.
+There are three seminar topics, with each taking around 60 minutes to present, plus 30 minutes for question time.
 In Seminar 1 - The Power of Positive Parenting - practitioners introduce parents to five key principles of positive parenting.
 In Seminar 2 - Raising Confident, Competent Children - parents are introduced to six core building blocks that are designed to help children to become confident and successful at school and beyond.
 Seminar 3 - Raising Resilient Children - introduces six additional core building blocks for parents to use when helping their children to manage their feelings and coping skills.
 Other Triple P interventions have been rated on the CEBC.
 Triple P - Positive Parenting Program® - Level 4 (Level 4 Triple P) has been rated a 1 – Well-Supported by Research Evidence CEBC on the CEBC Scientific Rating Scale.
 Triple P - Positive Parenting Program® - Level 3 Discussion Group, has been rated a 2 – Supported by Research Evidence on the same scale.
 Triple P - Positive Parenting Program® - Level 3 Primary Care (Level 3 Triple P Primary) has also been rated.

 Program Goals